radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/admin/user-management/create-user.md

 ## Confirmation

 After completing the *Create User* form and selecting **Save**, you will be directed to the *User* tab where you will receive a success message indicating the user has been successfully created and they will appear in the list of users.
+The new user will receive a confirmation email notification at the specified address containing their new account information and login details.

 ![image description](images/create-success.png)